DE-labtory/it-chain/README.md

 it-chain makes it easy for anyone to have their own block chain platform

-Use it-code to create your own Dapp
+Use Smart-Contract to create your own Dapp